miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-As you can see in the examples, you can `RouteAttributes` enum instead of memorizing route attribute names!
+As you can see in the examples, you can `GroupAttributes` enum instead of memorizing route attribute names!

 ## Base URI
 Your project may be in a subdirectory, so all of your route URIs will starts with the subdirectory name.